MSCS fights truancy problems ahead of school year

 “As you can see by the number of people here, people want to resolve their issue.
 They want to get their child in school.
 They want to be compliant,” said Hill.

 That is why the truancy clinic was brought back.
-In 2020, the school board ended its partnership with then-Shelby County District Attorney’s Amy Weirich’s office on a truancy program.
+In 2020, the school board ended its partnership with then-Shelby County District Attorney Amy Weirich’s office on a truancy program.

 Now, Dr. Stephanie Hill says the event is back to give parents as much help and recourses as possible so their kids stay in school.